awsdocs/amazon-ses-developer-guide/doc-source/reputationdashboardmessages.md

 At the end of the review period, if the mailbox provider continues to report a significant number of complaints, we might pause your account's ability to send email until you resolve the issue\.

-If you have implemented changes that you believe will resolve the issue, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
+If you have implemented changes that you believe will resolve the issue, sign into the AWS Console and go to Support Center\.
+Reply to the case we opened on your behalf\.
 In your message, provide details of the changes you made\.
 When we receive this information, we extend the review period to ensure that we're only analyzing the number of mailbox provider complaints that we receive after you implement your changes\.
 At the end of this extended review period, if the number of mailbox provider complaints has been reduced or eliminated, we might remove the review from your account\.

 ### If your account's ability to send email is paused<a name="reputationdashboard-recipientfeedback-suspended"></a>

 You can request that we reconsider this decision\.
 For more information, see [Amazon SES Sending Review Process FAQs](faqs-enforcement.md)\.

-When you have implemented changes that you believe will resolve the issue, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
+When you have implemented changes that you believe will resolve the issue, sign into the AWS Console and go to Support Center\.
+Reply to the case we opened on your behalf\.
 Include details of the actions you have taken to resolve this issue, as well as details of your plans to ensure that this issue doesn't occur again\.
 After we receive your request, we review the information that you provided and change the status of your account if necessary\.

 ## Related Account Notification<a name="reputationdashboard-relatedaccount"></a>